 Published By Janet Gershen-Siegel at May 27th, 2018

-Do you need business credit for a new business?
-Even startups can get business credit.
+Do you need credit for a new business?
+Even startups can get credit.

-Establishing business credit means that your firm attains opportunities you never believed you would.
+Establishing biz credit means that your firm attains opportunities you never believed you would.
 You can get cutting-edge equipment, or bid on real estate.
 And you can deal with the company payroll, even when times are a bit lean.
-This is specifically helpful in seasonal business enterprises, where you can go for several months with merely hardly any sales.
+This is specifically helpful in seasonal enterprises, where you can go for several months with hardly any sales.

 Given this, you really should tackle building your company credit.
 Improve and maintain your scores and you will have these opportunities.
 Do not, and either you do not get these opportunities, or they will cost you a lot more.
-And no small business owner wants that.
+And no entrepreneur wants that.
 You will need to know what affects your business credit before you can make it better.